sophice/ahk-keyboard-locker/README.md

 # AutoHotkey Keyboard Locker

 This is an AutoHotkey script you can use to temporarily lock your keyboard system-wide.
-When your keyboard is locked by this script, keypresses will be caught by the script and blocked, until you unlock your keyboard again.
+When your keyboard is locked by this script, keypresses will be caught by the script and blocked until you unlock your keyboard again.

 # What is it for?